-Nicholas Calcina Howson is a Professor of Law who also has taught at the Berkeley (Boalt), Columbia, Cornell, and Harvard law schools.
-Prof. Howson earned his BA from Williams College (1983) and his JD from Columbia Law School (1988).
-Prof. Howson has spent many years living in the People's Republic of China (PRC), both as a scholar—working at Shanghai's Fudan University (1983-85), Beijing University, China People's University and the Chinese University of Politics and Law (1988), and Shanghai's East China University of Politics and Law (2008)—and as a practicing lawyer based in Beijing (1992-94 and 1996-2003).
-A former partner of the New York-based international law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP, he worked out of that firm's New York, Paris, London, and Beijing offices, finally as a managing partner of the firm's Asia Practice based in the Chinese capital.
-During this time, he acted for clients in precedent-setting transactions, including the first Securities and Exchange Commission (SEC)-registered initial public offering (IPO) and New York Stock Exchange (NYSE) listing by a PRC-domiciled issuer (Shandong Huaneng Power Development, 1994), and the first private placement of shares to foreign interests in a newly privatized PRC company limited by shares and subsequent IPOs on the domestic Chinese capital markets (the Soros purchase of a 25 percent stake in Hainan Airlines and subsequent B- and A-share offerings, 1995-96).
-Prof. Howson writes and lectures widely on Chinese law topics, focusing on Chinese corporate law and securities regulation, the Chinese capital markets, Chinese legal history, and the development of constitutionalism in Greater China.
-Prof. Howson has been a consultant to the Ford Foundation, the United Nations Development Programme (UNDP), the Asian Development Bank (ADB), and the Chinese Academy of Social Sciences (CASS), and various PRC government ministries and administrative departments in connection with the drafting of PRC statutes and regulations.
-He acts regularly as a Chinese law expert or party advocate in U.S. and international litigations and/or U.S. government enforcement actions.
-Prof. Howson is a member of the Council on Foreign Relations in New York City, and a designated foreign arbitrator for the China International Economic and Trade Arbitration Commission (CIETAC) in Beijing.
+Nicholas Calcina Howson, the Pao Li Tsiang Professor of Law, is a former partner of Paul, Weiss, Rifkind, Wharton & Garrison LLP who worked out of the firm's New York, Paris, London, and Beijing offices, finally as a managing partner of the firm's Asia Practice based in the Chinese capital.
+He earned his BA from Williams College and his JD from Columbia Law School.
+Professor Howson has spent many years living in the People's Republic of China (PRC), both as a scholar and as a practicing lawyer based in Beijing.
+Professor Howson writes and lectures widely on Chinese law topics, focusing on Chinese corporate law and securities regulation, the Chinese capital markets, Chinese legal history, and the development of constitutionalism in Greater China.
+Professor Howson has been a consultant to the Ford Foundation, the United Nations Development Programme, the Asian Development Bank, the Chinese Academy of Social Sciences, and the Chinese legislature and various PRC government ministries and administrative departments in connection with the drafting of PRC statutes and regulations.
+He acts as a Chinese law expert or party advocate in U.S. and international litigation and/or U.S. government enforcement actions.
+In addition to Michigan Law, he also has visited and taught at the Berkeley (Boalt), Columbia, Cornell, and Harvard law schools.
+Professor Howson is a member of the Council on Foreign Relations in New York City, and a designated foreign arbitrator for both the China International Economic and Trade Arbitration Commission in Beijing and the Shanghai International Economic and Trade Arbitration Commission.
 He is a former chair of the Asian Affairs Committee of the New York City Bar Association.